-Whenever a loading door is open, it always should be cracked slightly to allow oxygen to enter and burn any combustion gasses that are present before fully opening.
+Whenever a loading door is opened, it should always be cracked slightly to allow oxygen to enter and burn any combustion gases that are present, before fully opening.
 Failure to do this could result in sudden ignition of the unburned gases when the door is opened.
 A stove should never be filled with excessive coal, so that the flue gas exit is blocked or impeded in any way.
 Burning coal generates Carbon Monoxide.
-If the flue gas exit is blocked, the Carbon Monoxide can be forced out of the stove and into the room, with possible fatal consequences.
+If the flue gas exit is blocked, the Carbon Monoxide can be forced out of the stove into the room, with possible fatal consequences.
+With the exception of the start-up period, the ash pit door should never be left open.
+Also NOTE that a stove should never be left unattended with the ash pit door open.